Bangkok, Phuket, and Krabi (especially the islands) have long been hotspots for visitors to Thailand.

 Nimman is where you will find modern restaurants – both Thai and international, hipster cafes, art galleries, and boutique shopping with a focus on local designers.

 The name “coffee street” comes about for good reason.
-Nimman has a booming coffee scene with loads of hip independent cafes who take a good brew seriously.
+Nimman has a booming coffee scene with loads of hip independent cafes that take a good brew seriously.

 Head to Graph Cafe or Ristr8to where serious blends are the order of the day with a focus on local coffee farms.
 Experimental brews such as nitrogen-brewed coffee infused with rose water or God Mother Mocha renown for its deep flavour of Brazilian cacao syrup and the skull shaped-glass it comes in ups the coffee ante a notch or two.